Chevrolet Yeoman

-The Chevrolet Yeoman was a station wagon produced by Chevrolet for the 1958 model year.
+The Chevrolet Yeoman is a station wagon produced by Chevrolet for the 1958 model year.
 The Yeoman was available in two models, a two-door and a four-door, both with six-passenger seating capacity.
 Based on the Delray passenger car series, the Yeoman represented the entry-level selections in the 1958 Chevrolet station wagon lineup, which also included the Brookwood and the Nomad.

 Design

 For 1958, Chevrolet models were redesigned longer, lower, and heavier than their 1957 predecessors.
 The first ever production Chevrolet big block V8, the 348 cuin, was now an option.

 Chevrolet's design for the year fared better than its other GM offerings, and lacked the overabundance of chrome found on Pontiacs, Oldsmobiles, Buicks and Cadillacs.
 Complementing Chevrolet's front design was a broad grille and quad headlights that helped simulate a 'Baby Cadillac'; the wagon's tail received a fan-shaped alcove on both side panels, similar to the sedan's, but wagons housed single tail lights instead of dual (triple on Impala) to accommodate the tailgate.

 Despite being a recession year, sales increased and overtook Ford, which held the top position in 1957) and the Bel Air the most popular Chevrolet model.
 The Nomad station wagon name also reappeared in 1958 when the vehicle became as the premium four-door Chevrolet station wagon, rather than the two-door designs of the 1955-57 Nomads.

 A new dash was used.
 The value of a drag coefficient for 1958 Chevy wagons is estimated by a-c, is Cd = 0.6.
 The Delray-based Yeoman was the lowest version and featured minimal interior and exterior trim and limited options.